 Typical Medium-lived Radionuclides – Spent Fuel

 - 232U.
 232U belongs to the group of fertile isotopes.
-232U is a side product in the thorium fuel cycle and also this isotope is a decay product of 236Pu in the uranium fuel.
-232U decays via alpha decay to 228Th with half-life of 68.9 years.
+232U is a side product in the thorium fuel cycle, and this isotope is a decay product of 236Pu in the uranium fuel.
+232U decays via alpha decay to 228Th with a half-life of 68.9 years.
 232U very rarely decays by spontaneous fission.
-Its specific activity is very high ~22 Ci/g and its decay chain produces very penetrating gamma rays.
+Its specific activity is very high ~22 Ci/g and its decay chain produce very penetrating gamma rays.

 High-level Waste – Final Disposal

 Final disposal, or permanent disposal, is a final stage of the back end of the nuclear fuel cycle.
-Final disposal is unavoidable and common for all the strategies of nuclear fuel cycles, despite of the reduction in waste volume and radiotoxicity with current or future reprocessing techniques.
-This last step is the final disposal of the waste and whether it is untreated spent nuclear fuel or vitrified high-level waste arising from fuel reprocessing, it is still necessary to safely store them for the long-term until its radioactivity reaches safe levels.
-However, the period of time they require safe storage is highly dependent on the reprocessing technologies.
-For example, the once-through cycle comprises two main back end stages:
+Final disposal is unavoidable and common for all the strategies of nuclear fuel cycles, despite the reduction in waste volume and radiotoxicity with current or future reprocessing techniques.
+This last step is the final disposal of the waste and whether it is untreated spent nuclear fuel or vitrified high-level waste arising from fuel reprocessing, it is still necessary to safely store them for the long term until its radioactivity reaches safe levels.
+However, the period they require safe storage depends on reprocessing technologies.
+For example, the once-through cycle comprises two main back-end stages: